 • Norwegian Language Courses at the Department of Linguistics and Scandinavian Studies.
 The credit value of these courses may be incorporated into a degree, if the courses are recognized by your home institution.

 • Intensive Norwegian Language Courses offered through the International Summer School (ISS) at the University of Oslo.
 The courses have a fee and are accredited with 15-20 ECTS credits.
 For further information about academics and admission, see The International Summer School (ISS)

-If you for some reason are unable to start this process more than two months prior to your arrival, please note that bilateral exchange students to the University of Oslo may apply for a student residence permit within 7 days after arrival in Norway.
+If you for some reason are unable to start the process more than two months prior to your arrival, please note that bilateral exchange students to the University of Oslo may apply for a student residence permit within 7 days after arrival in Norway.
 However, you may still need to apply for a visa before you arrive, depending on your citizenship.
 For further information about visa and student residence permit procedures, please see residence permit

 Most questions regarding practical issues are answered on our web pages for new international students.